nicmart/Babylon-Crawler/README.md

 ```

 ### Tests
-You can run the tests in the 3 subprojects:
+You can run the tests for all the 3 subprojects:
 ```
 sbt "project common" test
 sbt "project crawler" test